wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.2.6 =
+* Fixed an error that could break form submission when more than one bcc recipients were entered
+* Improved attachment handling
+* Improved shortcode selection

 = 1.2.5 =
 * Fixed a problem that incorrectly handled the saving of the side by side label placement option